AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 BU2 DB SmartGroup
 ```

-- Create a WebGroup that matches the *ubuntu* domain and sub-domains!
+- Create a WebGroup that matches the *ubuntu* domain, its sub-domains and the *canonical* domain!

 ```{tip}
 Go to **CoPilot > Security > Distributed Cloud Firewall > WebGroups** and then click on `"+ WebGroup"`.